blazium-engine/blazium-docs/contributing/workflow/pr_workflow.rst

 This will create a reference named ``upstream`` pointing to the original ``blazium-engine/blazium`` repository.
-This will be useful when you want to pull new commits from its ``master`` branch to update your fork.
+This will be useful when you want to pull new commits from its ``blazium-dev`` branch to update your fork.
 You have another remote reference named ``origin``, which points to your fork (``USERNAME/blazium``).

 You only need to do the above steps once, as long as you keep that local